pickhardt/Guiders-JS/README.md

    }
 buttonCustomHTML: (optional) custom HTML that gets appended to the buttons div
 description: text description that shows up inside the guider
+highlight: (optional) selector of the html element you want to highlight (will cause element to be above the overlay)
+offset: fine tune the position of the guider, e.g. { left:0, top: -10 }
 overlay: (optional) if true, an overlay will pop up between the guider and the rest of the page
-highlight: (optional) selector of the html element you want to highlight (will cause element to be above the overlay)
 position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element
 title: title of the guider
 width: (optional) custom width of the guider (it defaults to 400px)
-offset: fine tune the position of the guider, e.g. { left:0, top: -10 }
+xButton: (optional) if true, a X will appear in the top right corner of the guider, as another way to close the guider
 ~~~